iml130/lotlan-scheduler/README.md

 ## TransportOrderSteps

-A *TransportOrderStep* is a *Task*-fragment that contains only a Location and optionally a TriggeredBy, FinishedBy or OnDone statement.
+A *TransportOrderStep* is a *Task*-fragment that contains only a Location and optionally a TriggeredBy, FinishedBy, OnDone or Parameters statement.
 It can be used by a *Task* as a from/to value.

 ```text
 TransportOrderStep {name}